paulskirk53/Observatory-wiki/AutoFocus.md

     - Once you know the number of rotations or steps needed to overcome backlash, configure the MicroTouch focuser or your software (e.g., SGPro) to account for this during focusing routines.

+### **Finding the Right Balance**

+While it's better to slightly overcompensate than undercompensate (to ensure the backlash is fully accounted for), try to keep the compensation as close to the actual measured value as possible.
+This minimizes unnecessary movements and ensures smoother and more precise focus adjustments.

 Also from Copilot AI
 ### **Choosing the Correct Direction:**